mebeim/aoc/2019/README.md

 G = build_graph(grid)

 # Recalculate entrance and exit as well
-# since we added 'depth' to our Portal named tuple.
+# since we added 'depth' to our Portal namedtuple.
 for p in G:
     if p.label.startswith('AA'):
         ENTRANCE = p